webconnex/slate/source/includes/_webhooks.md

 # Webhooks

-Our webhook system allows you to receive data when certian events happen on your account.
+Our webhook system allows you to receive data when certain events happen on your account.

 We currently support the following events: